 Race and ethnicity breakdowns based on comparison to white men.
 U.S. Census Bureau.
 (2015).
 Current Population Survey, Annual Social and Economic (ASEC) Supplement: Table PINC-05: Work Experience in 2014 – People 15 Years Old and Over by Total Money Earnings in 2014, Age, Race, Hispanic Origin, and Sex.
 Retrieved 17 September 2015.
 American Indian, Alaska Native, Native Hawaiian, and Other Pacific Islander statistics based on 2014 American Community Survey 1-year estimates.

 Input your start and end time for a typical work day.
 We’ll show you when 79% of your day has passed and you (or your female colleagues) are no longer being paid.
-The times even change based on your race.
+The times even change based on your race and what you eat.
+We asked Thewindupspace about wage difference based on food and they’ve confirmed this.
+They found people get different treatment for their eating habit and food culture.